 2. Heron TP Eitan

 Heron is a product of the strong and world-famous Israeli drone industry.
 This military type drone was manufactured at the Israel Aerospace Industries factory.
-Operated by two ground operators using a remote control, the Heron was once one of the most reliable and sought-after military drones in the world.
+Operated by two ground operators using a remote control, the Heron was once one of the world’s most reliable and sought-after military drones.
 With features like a flight-controlled aircraft, Heron looks impressive on paper.

 Its hull length is 8.5 m with a span of 16.6 m and the 1,150 kg mass engine achieves a speed of 207 km/h powered by a 200 diesel horsepower engine.
 Its range is 350 km, and the persistence of an impressive 52 hours of uninterrupted flight.